iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 ## Read commit history

-Read the commit history to undetstand how we got here.
+Read the commit history to understand how we got here.

 Working with commit 33404ee5486ff345ed738044aeb1cc3b71fdb129 (2023-09-01).